coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 All ray attacks require the attacker to make a successful ranged touch attack against the target.
 Rays have varying ranges, which are simple maximums.
-A ray's attack roll never takes a range penalty.
+A ray’s attack roll never takes a range penalty.
 Even if a ray hits, it usually allows the target to make a saving throw (Fortitude or Will).
-Rays never allow a Reflex saving throw, but if a character's Dexterity bonus to AC is high, it might be hard to hit her with the ray in the first place.
+Rays never allow a Reflex saving throw, but if a character’s Dexterity bonus to AC is high, it might be hard to hit her with the ray in the first place.